SoliDry/api-generator/README.md

 ### Bit Mask
-To use bit mask with automatic flags fragmentation/defragmentation You can define additional facets to an integer field like this:
+To use bit mask with automatic flags fragmentation/defragmentation you can define additional facets to an integer field like this:
 ```RAML
   permissions:
     type: integer